waytohealth/victor-hugo/site/content/projects/derm-photo.md

   myPennMedicine, our patient portal, or text message prior to teledermatology appointments.
 Patients receive text messages upon scheduling that instruct them to submit their photos.
 If they choose the text message option, they receive step-by-step guidance (with links to example images).
 features:
   - feature: SMS Conversations
   - feature: Survey Administration
   - feature: EHR integration
 image: /images/uploads/hsm.01.jpg
-solution_area: 'Quality, Safety and Patient Experience Solutions'
+solution_area: "Access and Patient Experience Solutions"
 ---